tgroshon/tommygroshong.com/content/posts/russia-nato-expansion.md

 **2022**:

-Western nations publicly float the possibilties of Finland and Sweden joining NATO.
+Western media and government officials publicly discuss the possibilties of Finland and Sweden joining NATO.

 ## The Big Question